pedro16v/lucky-draw/README.md

 3. Receive your unique concept
 4. The background will change color based on the concept category
 5. Your concept persists until the server restarts

+Access the QR code at `/qr` to easily share the application with participants.

 ## Testing